fluidandelasticity2024/fluidandelasticity2024.github.io/registration.md

 ---

 # Registration
 Registration will be open from **March 15, 2024**.
-Two options will be available :
+Two options will be available:
 - **Double occupancy: 665 €** (all included except evening meals left at the participant's expense)
 - **Single occupancy: 865 €** (all included except evening meals left at the participant's expense)